 Hoeffding \cite{hoeffding1965asymptotically} constructed the following test

-where $c_n n^2 \to \infty$.
-Hoeffding refers to this as the likelihood ratio test as the test statistic, as $D(\Qxn\| P)$ is equivalent to the log likelihood ratio between the empirical distribution and the nominal distribution.
-He showed that if $c_n \to 0$, this likelhood ratio test, herein denoted by $T_{\text{Hoff},n}$, has the following probabilities:
+Hoeffding refers to this as the likelihood ratio test, as the test statistic, $D(\Qxn\| P)$, is equivalent to the log likelihood ratio between the empirical distribution and the nominal distribution.
+He showed that if $c_n \to 0$, this likelihood ratio test, herein denoted by $T_{\text{Hoff},n}$, has the following probabilities:

 Taking $c_n = O\left(\frac{\log n}{n}\right)$ ensures that $\alpha(T_{\text{Hoff},n}) \leq \eps$ for sufficiently large $n$, and

 Combined with \Cref{theorem:SteinsLemma}, this establishes the fact that the test $T_{\text{Hoff},n}$ is asymptotically optimal with type II error exponent $\RE{P}{Q}$.